viegasdom/instruqt-example/01-aws-ec2-create/assignment.md

     You're about to create an EC2 instance using AWS CLI.

     Please wait while we provision the AWS account.

+    Once we are done you should be able to create the instance!
 tabs:
 - id: 1fiidwz3api4
   title: Cloud CLI